suruliraajan/laravel-study-guide/README.md

 ### Laravel Mix

 - Introduction to Laravel Mix for managing frontend assets like CSS, JavaScript, and more.
-- Using Laravel Mix for compiling Sass, Less, and JavaScript.
+- Using Laravel Mix for compiling Sass, Less, and JavaScript files.

 ### API Throttling and Rate Limiting